OK, wait. Read the article before you comment to tell me that I’m a Prime-hater. Pinky promise?

 Stay with me here.
 Yes, when you’re a Prime member you get guaranteed two-day shipping.
-And yes, you can use Paribus to monitor your shipments and reward you when they’re late.
+And yes, you can use Paribus to monitor your shipments and Amazon will reward you when they’re late.
 But also?
 You can choose “no-rush shipping” and get your package in five days, plus earn earn $1-$5 toward eligible ebooks, movie rentals and Prime Pantry items.

 To earn even more, create separate orders for each of your items, and you’ll earn separate credits every time you choose “no-rush shipping.”